 When I asked you to marry me 12 months ago, I told you that we were too focused on the destination and not on the journey.
 We both had goals and dreams that we wanted to achieve before we were ready to settle down — an idealized vision of when we would be ready to get married.

 Today I want to reaffirm this sentiment to you.
 That our journey together is more important than any destination we will reach.
 I want to demonstrate my commitment to this journey we are embarking on together.
 And I want to do it in the only way I know how...

-We’ve been watching a lot of suits lately.
+We’ve been watching a lot of Suits lately.
 And there is this scene I love from Season 1 where Harvey is tasked with closing a new client.
 As the hot shot closer, Harvey doesn't mind the banter.
-He is toying with his prey.
+He toys with his prey.
 They talk back and forth for a while until Harvey lays down the hammer.
 He says:

 “I’m not interested in getting your business.
 I'm interested in keeping it.”

 This is advice to live by.
-When it comes to marriage, too many people are more interested in getting married or being married than they are staying married.
+When it comes to marriage, most people are more interested in getting married or being married than they are keeping that marriage.